nest/nestml/doc/nestml_language.rst

 Within the top-level block, the following blocks may be defined:

 -  ``parameters`` - This block is composed of a list of variable declarations that are supposed to contain all parameters which remain constant during the simulation, but can vary among different simulations or instantiations of the same neuron.
 These variables can be set and read by the user using ``nest.SetStatus(<gid>, <variable>, <value>)`` and ``nest.GetStatus(<gid>, <variable>)``.
 -  ``state`` - This block is composed of a list of variable declarations that are supposed to describe parts of the neuron which may change over time.
--  ``initial_values`` - This block describes the initial values of all stated differential equations.
-Only variables from this block can be further defined with differential equations.
-The variables in this block can be recorded using a ``multimeter``.
+All the variables declared in this block must be initialized with a value.
 -  ``internals`` - This block is composed of a list of implementation-dependent helper variables that supposed to be constant during the simulation run.
 Therefore, their initialization expression can only reference parameters or other internal variables.
 -  ``equations`` - This block contains kernel definitions and differential equations.
 It will be explained in further detail `later on in the manual <#equations>`__.
 -  ``input`` - This block is composed of one or more input ports.
 It will be explained in further detail `later on in the manual <#input>`__.